DemocracyEarth/paper/FAQ/FAQ-en.md

 _Vote_ tokens can be obtained in five ways:

-1) purchased directly from non-profit Democracy Earth Foundation holdings to fund development and ongoing operations,
+1) purchased directly, via token sale, from non-profit Democracy Earth Foundation holdings to fund development and ongoing operations,
 2) mined and granted free-of-charge upon Proof of Identity(*),
 3) mined and dripped free-of-charge over time as Universal Basic Income, subsequent to Proof of Identity,
 4) mined and earned if organization purchases on behalf of organization member, and